LeonardoViotti/lightning-seminar-cooking/Brazilian food - Sep 2020/moqueca.md

  - Black pepper.

  ## KITCHEN APPLIANCES
  - Large pan, ideally with thick bottom.
-   - A clay pot is traditionally used, but a cast iron or enameled dutch oven are the second best options.
+A clay pot is traditionally used, but a cast iron or enameled dutch oven are the second best options.

-## PREPARATION
+## Preparation
 1. Cut plantains in thick stripes and season with salt, garlic and lemon.
 2. Pre-heat the pan and fry part (1/3 aprox.) of the onions with the sliced chilies and very thinly chopped cilantro stems in a mix of olive and palm oil.
 3. Once the onions are soft, add garlic and let it fry a bit.